Amyn Mussa | Partner | Anjarwalla & Khanna

 1994: Legal Intern, Roberts, Markel, Folger & Powers LLP, Texas, USA

-- Amyn has been recognised as ‘Highly regarded’ in the areas of Banking, Energy and Infrastructure, M&A, Project Development and Project Finance by 1FLR1000 in 2019.
+- Amyn has been recognised as ‘Highly regarded’ in the areas of Banking, Energy and Infrastructure, M&A, Project Development and Project Finance by 1FLR1000 in 2020 and 2019.

 - “Amyn Mussa is a leading figure in the Kenyan project finance market, where he is well versed in handling matters across the energy and infrastructure sectors.” – Who’s Who Legal 2019.